 I am a Ph.D.
 Candidate in the Department of Political Science at the University of North Carolina at Chapel Hill, specializing in Comparative Politics and Political Methodology.
-During the 2018-2019 academic year, I will be a Fellow at Princeton University’s Niehaus Center for Globalization and Governance.
+During the 2018-2019 academic year, I will be a Postdoctoral Fellow at Princeton University’s Niehaus Center for Globalization and Governance.
 My work has been published or is forthcoming in the American Political Science Review and in Electoral Studies.

-In 2017, I was selected to join UNC’s Royster Society of Fellows, a competitive interdisciplinary program that honors a small number of graduate students for the significance of their dissertation research.
+My research has been supported by the EUSA Haas Fund Fellowship and by UNC’s Royster Society of Fellows, a competitive interdisciplinary program that honors a small number of graduate students for the significance of their dissertation research.
 Before coming to UNC, I graduated with a B.A. from the University of Milan and an M.A. from the University of Bologna.